MetroBlooms/evaluate-it/README.md

 * Enable Cordova native packaging by issuing the commands:

    * cd ~/development/evaluate-it
-   * sencha cordova init org.metroblooms.EvaluateIt EvaluateIt
+   * sencha cordova init org.metroblooms.evaluate-it EvaluateIt

 **You are now ready for development and testing through either:**